mikes256/Analytics-Engineer-ELT-Pipeline/README.md

 - ADD STG TESTS
 - ADD ALL INTS MODELS
+- ADD REFERRENTIAL INTEGRITY TO ALL INT MODELS FOR JOINS
 - DEFINE GRAIN DONE FOR NOW
+- LIKELY MOVE SO MANY SCHEMA TESTS IN `STG` TO THE INT WHERE IT IS MORE SPECIFIC

 building mart model
 1. Flags & KPIs: Add fields like is_repeat_buyer, is_churned, avg_days_between_orders